pestphp/website/source/docs/guides/laravel.md

 ```

 Keep in mind that you can avoid the `uses(RefreshDatabase::class)`
-line, adding that same line to your `Pest.php` file.
+line in your test by moving that same line to your `Pest.php` file.

 Next section: [PHPUnit →](/docs/guides/phpunit)